Welcome to today's edition of the Rush 24-7 podcast.

 It might come out of the Democrats.

-That's something I could hear Hillary and Bill Clinton saying, something I hear Ted Kennedy saying to Obama.
+That's something I could hear Hillary and Bill Clinton saying, something I could hear Ted Kennedy saying to Obama.

-Obama go out and say this.
+Obama, go out and say this.

 Profit versus patriotism.